 However, public participation in Kenya is not yet at par with the required standards that define effectiveness of the process.
-This is largely defined by the relatively low number of members of the public who come out to take part in the exercise common challenge that most agencies have been grappling with whenever there is a need for public participation.
+This is largely defined by the relatively low number of members of the public who come out to take part in the exercise who hand in their contribution in the whenever called upon.
+Low turnout is a common challenge that most agencies have been grappling with whenever there is a need for public participation.